 The growing interest in virtual collaboration spaces has raised the profile of SaaS-based companies like Spacial and Microsoft-owned AltSpaceVR (free to use) that offer everything from lifelike avatars to three-dimensional work environments while using a wide gamut of headsets.

 As a training solution for a disparate workforce, mixed reality allows for the virtualization of coursework while affording trainees the ability to interact with physical aspects of the environment.
-The implications are huge as users wearing headsets are able to simulate entire procedures and processes while interacting with 3D objects and overlaid real-world instruction manuals and guides.
-Such innovative immersion challenges traditional static learning methods while providing stimulating engagement and cost efficiency; without the need to travel, provide a trainer, source practice equipment, and allocate training space, companies turning to immersive tech have a built-in return on investment.
+The benefits have in some cases been profound, as users wearing headsets are able to simulate entire procedures and processes while interacting with 3D objects and overlaid real-world instruction manuals and guides.
+Such innovative immersion techniques challenge traditional static learning methods while providing stimulating engagement and cost efficiency.
+And without the need to travel, provide a trainer, source practice equipment, and allocate training space, companies turning to immersive tech have a built-in return on investment.

 In 2018, Walmart illustrated the best use case for immersive tech for training when it acquired 17,000 Oculus Go entry-level headsets to train more than 1,000,000 employees on 45 activity-based modules built on STRIVR software.
 The initiative sought to deliver realistic, repeatable, and scalable training content, to help Walmart associates learn information more quickly and retain it better.